auraecosystem/jlab.org/source/gitlab.rst

 1. JLab login (Everyone with an @jlab.org account should do this!)
     a.
 You will be automatically granted access to a number of Hall, Experiment, and/or Division GitLab groups based on your CUE unix group assignments.
     b.
 You will be automatically granted space to create and manage personal repositories.
-    c. @jlab.org account holders are assigned additional privilges based on what JLab unix groups they are in when their GitLab account is initially created.
+    c. @jlab.org account holders are assigned additional privileges based on what JLab unix groups they are in when their GitLab account is initially created.
        Additional permissions can be granted by emailing their `Compute Coordinator <https://jlab.servicenowservices.com/kb?id=kb_article_view&sysparm_article=KB0014686>`_ and explaining what they would like to do.

 2. Other login: